Suite SF 15

 Portsmouth is strong in the area modern languages and teaches six languages to degree level, offering free language lessons to all students.
 The University also excels in the area of health and medicine and has partnerships with numerous other institutions such as King’s College London for the teaching of certain disciplines.
 Portsmouth has several unique research centres such as the UK’s first Brain Tumour Research Centre of Excellence, the Institute of Biomedical and Biomolecular Sciences and the Institute of Cosmology and Gravitation.

-Bellerbys College is a group of four international colleges which teach GCSE, English, foundation, and pre-masters programmes to international students from over 120 countries.
-Bellerbys four Colleges are in London, Cambridge, Oxford and Brighton, all major university cities, and subjects offered include art and design, business, management and finance and science and pharmacy.
+Bellerbys College is a group of three international colleges which teach GCSE, English and foundation programmes to international students from over 120 countries.
+Bellerbys three Colleges are in London, Cambridge and Brighton, all major university cities, and subjects offered include art and design, business, management and finance and science and pharmacy.

 Bellerbys Colleges offer: